Numeric Unix Error MessagesDecember 2001

 - #define EXDEV 18 /* Cross-device link */

-are for).
+You can't link across filesystems (that's what symbolic links are for).
 Trying to rename a directory to some other filesystem is the same problem.

 - #define ENODEV 19 /* No such device */